Ten criteria for choosing the correct framework

-You're making progress and that's a good thing!
-You already know that you are going to use a framework to develop your site or your application.
-But which one?
-Here is a checklist that you can use to avoid making a mistake:
+Which framework are you going to use to develop your site?
+Here is a checklist that you can use to avoid making a mistake.

 1. Popularity and community size